-'At Least I Was Used To Fasting': Covid Plunges Muslims Into Poverty As Demand For Help Soars
+'At Least I Was Used To Fasting': Covid Plunges Muslims Into Poverty

 “This is unprecedented.
 We’ve never seen anything like it before and it is a clear indication of just how much Covid-19 is impacting Muslims across the country.” said Iqbal Nasim, chief executive of the National Zakat Foundation.

-“By the end of the year, UK Zakat payers will have provided support to almost 15,000 beneficiaries via the National Zakat Foundation.”
+“By the end of 2020, UK Zakat payers had provided support to almost 15,000 beneficiaries via the National Zakat Foundation.”

 To prevent a shortage of funds to meet demand, the National Zakat Foundation appealed for £500,000 from the Muslim community and Islamic Relief responded by donating £200,000.